hashimsayed0/self-omics/README.md

 2. Change directory to this project folder: `cd self-omics`
 3. Edit scrips/train.sh as you like and run the script: `sh ./scripts/train.sh`
 4. Logs will be uploaded to wandb once you login and models will be saved in checkpoints folder

+## Acknowledgments
+Code for a few functions and networks have been taken from [OmiEmbed](https://github.com/zhangxiaoyu11/OmiEmbed) and modified as needed.